hanna-xu/MEF-GAN/README.md

 <div align=center><img src="https://github.com/hanna-xu/MEF-GAN/blob/master/imgs/results.png" width="700" height="390"/></div>

 ## To train:<br>
-CUDA_VISIBLE_DEVICES=0,1 python main.py (2 GPUs are needed.
+CUDA_VISIBLE_DEVICES=0,1 python main.py <br>
+(2 GPUs are needed.
 One is for the self-attention block and the other one is for other blocks and the discriminator.)<br>

 ## To test:<br>
 CUDA_VISIBLE_DEVICES=0,1 python test_main.py<br>